Introduction

 Replacement (Swapping or Changing Elements)

 Replace one element with another.
-Clearly describe what's being replaced and what it should be replaced with, including style details.
+Clearly describe what's being replaced and what it should be replaced with.

 Operation | Example Prompt |